What is Capital Turnover?

 - Optimum utilization of resources is possible as the capital is applied to earn the maximum revenue.

-- Ensures Increase in manpower efficiency due to better management.
+- Ensures Increase in workforce efficiency due to better management.

 - High turnover ensures the smooth running of the business and attracts more investors.